ARM-software/ACI-GetStarted/README.md

 ## About this Repository

-Imagine that you plan to accelerate a firmware with a set of custom instructions, but before proceeding to hardware design you would like to answer questions such as *"How can we accelerate our algorithm?"* There is usually more than one solution, and each solution corresponds to a set of custom instructions, so *which one is the best?*
+Imagine that you plan to accelerate a firmware with a set of custom instructions, but before proceeding to hardware design you would like to answer questions such as *"How can we accelerate our algorithm?"* There is usually more than one solution, and each solution corresponds to a set of custom instructions, so "*which one is the best?*".

 This repository helps you to answer these questions by **evaluating your code using software simulation before the time-consuming hardware design**.
 It contains examples that you can adapt to your application requirements.
 These examples explain how ACI accelerated algorithms are developed by: